Enhancing Peer Review in Astronomy: A Machine Learning and Optimization Approach to Reviewer Assignments for ALMA: Results

-Given the framework for computing the similarity between proposals and reviewer's expertise described in Section~\ref{sec:deployment}, we now evaluate if the new process improved the proposal assignments to the reviewers compared to previous cycles.
-Recall that the ALMA reviewing cycle where the new assignment approach was implemented is Cycle 10, and the two previous cycles we use for backtesting are Cycle 8 and Cycle 9.
+Using the framework described in Section~\ref{sec:implementation} to compute the similarity between proposals and reviewer expertise, we now assess whether the new process improved proposal assignments compared to previous cycles.
+The new assignment approach was implemented in ALMA Cycle 10, and we evaluate its effectiveness by comparing it to Cycles 8 and 9.
+To ensure a uniform comparison, we computed similarities for all three cycles using the same LDA model trained on the same set of proposals.